 Another giant of faith that Skoglund cited is Amy Carmichael.
 Amy Carmichael (1867–1951), a Protestant Christian missionary in India founded the Dohnavur Fellowship.
 She gave a home to over one thousand children.

-She gave them a future in their bleak circumstances.
+Carmichael gave them a future in their bleak circumstances.
 God used Carmichael greatly; we would never have imagined that she had struggled with health problems and loneliness in her time.
-She persevered and kept her faith strong in the Lord.
+She persevered and kept her faith in the Lord.

 The book reminds us that God is awesome.
-He is at work in every person’s life.
-We may have our weaknesses, inadequacies, shortcomings, failures, discouragements, depression and setbacks.
-Some of us are plagued with constant discouragement and depression.
-Fear, doubt, anxiety and insecurity hound us furiously.
-Others lack faith in our walk with God.
-Seemingly, we struggle to reach our full potential in Him.
+He is at work in our broken lives.
+We have our weaknesses, inadequacies, shortcomings, failures, discouragements, depression and setbacks.
+God comes and rescue us.
+He frees us to worship Him.
+He continues to mould and make us into the finest pottery.
+He sees us with our full potential in Him.

 The beautiful thing is that the Lord works through our vulnerability, weaknesses or even physical handicaps.